andersonb97/RockinRobin/README.md

 Twitter data can be pulled using Twitter's API which is readily available to students and for other projects.
 API access is granted to Twitter users who have applied for developer status.
 A quick description of the project is required and API keys are granted upon project approval.

 To pull the twitter data I used a package called 'Tweepy' which has a couple of shortcomings including that you can only pull tweets from the last week.
 This limited the amount of data that I was able to obtain significantly because I was limited to three week's worth of data in the time span of my project.
 I coded my data pull to include the most recent 10,000 for each company in the S&P 500 for a given day.
-My pull resulted in a Pandas data frame where each row contained a tweet, the user who tweeted, the location of the tweet, the time the tweet was published, and finally the searchwords used to find the tweet.
+My pull resulted in a Pandas data frame where each row contained:

+* Tweet
+* Username who tweeted
+* Location from which the tweet was made
+* Tweet timestamp
+* Searchwords

 The searchwords used to find each tweet contained the name of the company, the ticker symbol in the US stock exchange, and the modifier "-filter:retweets".
 The modifier "-filter:retweets" ensured that I didn't get duplicate tweets.
 An example searchword phrase for Tesla would be "TSLA OR Tesla -filter:retweets".
 The resulting data frame is then saved as a .csv file.